name-is-cipher/name-is-cipher/README.md

-Hi, I’m Aravind Swami @name-is-cipher
+Hi, I’m Aravind Swami, a.k.a name-is-cipher

+Before you start to know, there are few points* you might wanna know.
+I'm currently a student at [IIST](https://en.wikipedia.org/wiki/Indian_Institute_of_Space_Science_and_Technology), pursuing my engineering in the Avionics field.
+I live in Vizag, AP, India.
+Networking and cybersecurity enthusiast.
+Oreo Lover.
+Not a coffee man.

-Points to be noted about me:
+*Points to be noted about me:
 - I always learn from mistakes of others who take my advice.
 So my advice is, dont take any advice from me.

-And by the way don’t follow me because I don’t even know where I’m going ...
+And by the way, there is no compulsion to follow me, because I don’t even know where I’m going...
-But you can contact me ->
+But you can contact me any time as, I'm always available ->

 Gmail: aravindswami135@gmail.com
 Instagram: [name_is_cipher](https://www.instagram.com/name_is_cipher/)